-With more than 20 years of experience, David Ottavio is a seasoned architect and technology expert in the programming, planning, and design, especially of educational and institutional buildings.
+With more than 20 years of experience, David has a specialized expertise in the programming, planning and design of educational and institutional buildings.
 Working closely with clients and user groups, he develops state-of-the-art instructional spaces and innovative collaboration environments, which foster a sense of community and identity.
-He is highly adept and experienced at managing all of the intricacies of campus projects and cost control and management issues.